-- \Conducts assessments in accordance with ODP policy to inform the initial and ongoing service plan development.
-The results of the assessments are reviewed and changes to the service plan are finalized during the service plan team meeting described in Appendix D-1-d. - \ Develops an initial service plan using a person centered planning approach to help the planning team develop a comprehensive service plan to meet the participant's identified needs in the least restrictive manner possible.
-The planning team includes the Supports Coordinator, the participant, and other individuals the participant chooses. \The Supports Coordinator also ensures participant choice of services and providers by providing information to ensure participants make fully informed decisions. - \Initial Plan Development includes Supports Coordination to facilitate community transition for individuals who received Medicaid-funded institutional services (i.e., ICF/ID, ICF/ORC, nursing facility, and Institution for Mental Disease) and who lived in an institution for at least 90 consecutive days prior to their transition to the waiver.
-Supports Coordination activities for people leaving institutions must be coordinated with and must not duplicate institutional discharge planning. - \ Assisting the participant and his or her representative with finding, arranging for, and obtaining services specified in the service plan. - \ Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help the participant achieve the goals specified in the service plan. - \ Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request. - \ Assists participants in gaining access to needed services. - \ Assists participants in participating in civic duties.
+- Conducts assessments to inform service planning, including i) the Scales of Independent Behavior-Revised (SIB-R) to assess each participant's strengths and needs regarding independent living skills and adaptive behavior; ii) for participants living with family members, the Parental Stress Scale to evaluate the total stress a family caregiver feels based on the combination of the participants' and caregivers' characteristics; and iii) assessment information on the ISP form regarding the persons desired goals and health status.
+The Supports Coordinator completes the SIB-R and receives the Parental Stress Scale in advance of the initial ISP meeting.
+The assessment information on the ISP form is completed during the ISP team meeting described in Appendix D-1-d. - Develops an initial ISP using a person centered planning approach to help the planning team develop a comprehensive ISP to meet the participant's identified needs in the least restrictive manner possible.
+The planning team includes the Supports Coordinator, the participant, and other individuals the participant chooses. - The Supports Coordinator also ensures participant choice of services and providers by providing information to ensure participants make fully informed decisions. - Initial Plan Development includes Supports Coordination to facilitate community transition for individuals who received Medicaid-funded institutional services (i.e., ICF/ID, ICF/ORC, nursing facility, and Institution for Mental Disease) and who lived in an institution for at least 90 consecutive days prior to their transition to the waiver.
+Supports Coordination activities for people leaving institutions must be coordinated with and must not duplicate institutional discharge planning. - Assisting the participant and his or her representative with finding, arranging for, and obtaining services specified in an Individual Support Plan (ISP) - Informs participants about and facilitates access to unpaid, informal, local, generic, and specialized non-waiver services and supports that may address the identified needs of the participant and help the participant achieve the goals specified in the ISP; - Provides information to participants on the right to a fair hearing and assists with fair hearing requests when needed and upon request; - Assists participants in gaining access to needed services; - Assists participants in participating in civic duties.